mewcrazy/Chaturbate-Enhanced/README.md

     <a href="https://github.com/mewcrazy/Chaturbate-Enhanced/releases/latest/download/opera.crx"><img width="206" src="https://github.com/mewcrazy/Chaturbate-Enhanced/raw/main/img/get-it-for-opera.png"></a>
 </p>

-Please note that this extension requires an API Key for the Google Cloud Translation API.
-Simply log in your Google account, and create a New Project for the Cloud Translation API.
-After you can click on "Login Credentials" and create a new API Key which you can paste into the Extension.

 ## Known Bugs
-- When hitting Enter after sending a chat message, the cursor moves out of focus and the chat box has to be clicked first to write again.
+- Sending a chat message with ENTER makes the cursor move out of focus and the chat box has to be clicked againt to type.
--
+- Entering the Fullscreen Mode with Middle Click or Double Click might trigger the Theater Mode View after leaving the Fullscreen Mode.

 ## Language list
 Chaturbate Enhanced supports translation into all available languages offered by Google's Cloud Translation API, in total *123 languages*.